rescipy-project/rescipy-lectures/docs/appendices/useful_packages.rst

 =============
 See the related websites and the documentation links provided for an exhaustive description of these packages.

+* `mantid <https://www.mantidproject.org/>`_ | General-purpose graphical user interface and Python library to support the processing of materials-science data.
 * `scipy <https://scipy.org/>`_ | Performant algorithms for scientific computing such as optimization, integration, interpolation, algebraic equations, differential equations (see also `Scipy : high-level scientific computing <https://scipy-lectures.org/intro/scipy.html>`_ and `Image manipulation and processing using Numpy and Scipy <https://scipy-lectures.org/advanced/image_processing/index.html>`_).
 * `scikit-image <https://scikit-image.org/>`_ | Collection of algorithms for image processing (see also `Scikit-image: image processing <https://scipy-lectures.org/packages/scikit-image/index.html>`_).
 * `lmfit <https://lmfit.github.io/lmfit-py/>`_ | Advanced high-level interface for non-linear optimization and curve fitting.